theborakompanioni/azure-docs.de-de/articles/virtual-machines/virtual-machines-linux-create-aad-work-id.md

 <properties
-   pageTitle="Erstellen einer Arbeits- oder Schulidentität in AAD | Microsoft Azure" description="Erfahren Sie, wie Sie eine Arbeits- oder Schulidentität in Azure Active Directory zur Verwendung mit Ihren virtuellen Linux-Computern erstellen." services="virtual-machines-linux" documentationCenter="" authors="squillace"
+   pageTitle="Create a work or school identity in AAD | Microsoft Azure" description="Learn how to create a work or school identity in Azure Active Directory to use with your Linux virtual machines." services="virtual-machines-linux" documentationCenter="" authors="squillace"